-Foam board insulation is a suitable substitute for the typical insulation material, fiberglass batt insulation.
-With a higher R-Value per inch of thickness and resistance to moisture, foam board insulation is a convenient option to use.
+Foam board insulation is a great alternative to the most common insulation material, the fiberglass batt insulation.
+Foam board insulation has a higher R-Value per inch of thickness than fiberglass, and it is moisture resistant and quite easy to work with.

 Because of its resistance to moisture, foam board insulation is an ideal choice for basement walls.
 The foam board insulation can be used throughout the home, but because it is more expensive than traditional batt insulation use it only when moisture is an issue, like in a basement.